 Cheapest car insurance for 25-year-olds in Wisconsin

-An average 25-year-old driver in Wisconsin pays $1,958 per year for full coverage car insurance.
-The chart below shows the average rates for full coverage from major insurance companies in Wisconsin for male and female drivers at age 25.
+In Wisconsin, a 25-year-old driver generally pays $1,958 per year for full coverage car insurance.
+The table below shows the average full coverage rates from major insurance companies in Wisconsin for 25-year-old male and female drivers.

 Company25-year-old female25-year-old male